-He was born July 14, 1923 in Shingu, in the Kumano area, Wakayama prefecture.
+He was born July 14, 1923, in Shingu, in the Kumano area, Wakayama Prefecture.
 He followed O Sensei Morihei Ueshiba’s teaching since the age of 14 and had a very close relationship with him.
-On 1954, he built a Dojo in Shingu at O Sensei’s request.
+In 1954, he built a Dojo in Shingu at O Sensei’s request.

 Seeing himself as “the open book of O Sensei”, he kept wide open the doors of his luminous knowledge for all his students in Japan and the world, and they remain deeply grateful to him.

 Motomichi Anno Sensei is the Dojo Cho of the Kishu Kumano Aikikai Funada Dojo.